-Engage Families in Infrastructure
+Engage Families in Infrastructure Practices

 Family engagement is essential for technology leaders to remove barriers to student technology use and create an inclusive technology infrastructure.
 Families regularly use technology with their students and are intimately familiar with their students’ assistive technology and accessibility needs.
 Read on to learn more about how district leaders and educators can include families in infrastructure efforts.

-Actions to provide families access:
+Actions to engage families in infrastructure:

 Check out all of the CITES Family Engagement practices.